fannarjack/React-native-expo-demo/README.md

 Wine Explorer
 =============
-This is a mobile app that allows users to explore wines and save their favorites.
+Wine Explorer is a mobile app that allows users to search for wines and get information about them. you can search for wines by name, type, or region. it's in icelandic and only displays wines that are available in iceland.
 The app is built with React Native and Expo.

 ## Get started